sdalal1/shaildalal.github.io/_projects/Quadruped-design-and-Improved-gaits.md

 In contrast, models with value loss curves that plateaued early or fluctuated excessively resulted in suboptimal gaits, marked by instability or inefficient motor control.
 Successful models displayed a clear downward trend in value loss, aligning with balanced, energy-efficient locomotion.
 Focusing on these timesteps ensured the selection of optimal gaits and refined overall performance.

+- **Visualization Tools:**
+   - TensorBoard provided real-time insights into reward trends, policy gradients, and loss metrics during training.
+   - Custom plots for energy consumption, motor power, and velocity trends offered a comprehensive view of the quadruped's capabilities, aiding in further refinement.
-- **Visualization Tools:**  <br>he effectiveness of training strategies and ensure alignment with performance goals.
+   - Trends in the value loss curve were used to validate the effectiveness of training strategies and ensure alignment with performance goals.

 This structured evaluation approach facilitated the selection of optimal models while providing actionable insights to guide future iterations and enhance the quadruped's real-world performance.